Transforming metrics on a line bundle to the Okounkov body: Differentiability of the metric volume

 We get that

+The first term depends continuously on the data since $\Delta(L)^{\circ}_0$ depends continuously on $L$ and since the global Chebyshev transforms and its extensions are continuous.

-using Proposition \ref{restrenergy} in the last step.
-Since in the second term the divisor $L$ does not change with $t,$ we may use Theorem \ref{Berman}.
-Also, because of the cocycle property of the relative energy, we only need to consider two cases, one where $\varphi=\varphi',$ and the other one where we let $\varphi \neq \varphi'$ but instead assume that $\psi_t=\psi_t'=\psi$ is some fixed smooth positive metric on $L'.$
+Let us look at the second term.
+Because of the cocycle property of the Monge-Amp\`ere energy, we only need to consider two cases, one where $\psi=\varphi,$ and the other one where we let $\psi \neq \varphi$ but instead assume that $\Psi=\Phi.$